ez-me/magnetico/README.md

 - No reliance on any centralised entity:
   - **magneticod** trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
-- Resilience:
-  - Unlike client-server model that web applications use, P2P networks are *chaotic* and **magneticod** is designed to handle all the operational errors accordingly.
-    - Currently on paper, wait for the v1.0!
 - High performance implementation in Go:
   - **magneticod** utilizes every bit of your resources to discover as many infohashes & metadata as possible.